Poltergeist/pandoc_resume/markdown/resume.md

 **D2iQ formerly known as Mesosphere: 2016/01 - 2020/06 (expected)**

-During my time at D2iQ I contributed mainly to the ui projects for DC/OS, Marathon and Kommander.
+During my time at D2iQ I contributed mainly to the UI projects for DC/OS, Marathon and Kommander.
 I also was a key person in creating a component library for React.
 But I also contributed to projects in other Languages like Go or Python.
 Technologies most notable we used during the time at D2iQ are:
 React, Typescript, GraphQl, RxJS, Storybook, emotion, jest and cypress.

 * Open-source repositories I contributed to during my time: